Rating

 Rotes Rathaus

-The red bricks of the building gave the Rotes Rathaus (Red Town Hall) its name, even though the name could have just as well referred to the political ideology of the mayors residing here.
+The red bricks of the building gave the town hall its name, even though the name could have just as well referred to the political ideology of the mayors who have resided here.

 The city hall was heavily damaged during the Second World War and ended up in Berlin's Russian Sector.
 After its reconstruction between 1951 and 1958 the Rotes Rathaus became the city hall of East Berlin.
 West Berlin's city council meanwhile was housed in the Rathaus Schöneberg.